 - If you apply essential oils topically on your dog, cover the area securely after application.
 This will prevent him from accidentally licking it off and ingesting it.
 You could also apply the oil just before setting off for a walk, so your pup’s attention will be on the walk instead.

 Beware of Essential Oil Toxicity

-If your dog is vomiting, drooling, lethargic, diarrhoea, tremors, seizures, and difficulty walking, these are signs of essential oil toxicity.
+If your dog is vomiting, drooling, lethargic, is experiencing diarrhoea, tremors, seizures, and has difficulty walking, these are signs of essential oil toxicity.
 Bring him to the vet immediately for medical attention.